 Appearing regularly throughout Toronto’s many bars, coffee shops, and concert halls, The Annex Quartet has its roots in classical music.
 The quartet managed their very own concert series in Downtown Toronto from 2009-2011 giving monthly performances of string quartets by L.V.
 Beethoven, Joseph Haydn, Leoš Janáček, Felix Mendelssohn, W.A.
 Mozart, and Dmitri Shostakovich.
 In the same manner, Annex presented the piano quintets of Johannes Brahms, Antonín Dvořák, and Dmitri Shostakovich to well received audiences.
 In 2011, The Annex Quartet was invited to make their Stratford Summer Music début performing the six Mozart-Haydn quartets in a three day period.
 Since then, the group has appeared at the festival in over half a dozen performances, which led to being named the resident string quartet of the Stratford Summer Music Festival.
 Past appearances include the Luminato Festival, the Richard Bradshaw Amphitheatre, Alliance Francaise de Toronto, Koerner Hall, Toronto’s Botanical Garden’s Outdoor Series, and special fundraising events for the Ottawa Chamber Fest and the Toronto Summer Music Festival.
 Upcoming appearances for 2015/2016 include 3 days of performances with pianist Jan Lisiecki at Stratford Summer Music, the Music Toronto Series at the St. Lawrence Centre, and their return to the USA with their debut in Las Vegas, NV.

 Annex’s body of work has become the threshold for their vision of music in the twenty-first century.
 Plaid Magazine described them as a group “trying to spread their sound as far as it will travel through explorations of relatable and relevant topics.”
-The Annex Quartet is the ensemble-in-residence at the Midtown Music School in Toronto, Canada.
-Their début album, entitled The Roaring Twenties, is available wherever music is sold.
+The Annex Quartet has been the ensemble-in-residence at the Stratford Summer Music Festival and the Midtown Music School in Toronto, Canada.
+Their music is available on all digital platforms.